pvanhoof/dir-examples/README.md

 The DIR examples are examples for various build environments on how to create a good project structure that will build libraries that are versioned with libtool or have versioning identical to what libtool would deliver, have a pkg-config file and have a so called API version in the library's name.

 Information on this can be found in the [autotools mythbuster docs](https://autotools.io/libtool/version.html), the [libtool docs on versioning](https://www.gnu.org/software/libtool/manual/libtool.html#Libtool-versioning) and [freeBSD's chapter on shared libraries](https://www.freebsd.org/doc/en/books/developers-handbook/policies-shlib.html).
-I tried to ensure that what is written here works for with all of the build environments in the examples.
+I tried to ensure that what is written here works with all of the build environments in the examples.

 ## What is right?